 Throughout the Bible, God sets apart leaders to care for and serve His people, yet leadership in the Bible is distinctively different.
 Leaders in the church are called to serve, under God, to equip and build up others (Ephesians 4:11-12).
 The Bible lays out two main offices of leadership in the local church: elders and deacons.

 The biblical picture of elders is found in 1 Timothy 3, Acts 20, and Titus 1.
 At Pacific Crossroads, elders are trained to see themselves primarily as shepherds (1 Peter 5) who lead, feed, know, and protect those entrusted to their care.
 To contact our elders email: email@example.com

 Current Ruling Elders

 Current Teaching Elders

 The biblical picture of deacons is found in Acts 6 and 1 Timothy 3.
 The title deacon comes from the Greek word for “servant.”
 Deacons at Pacific Crossroads serve the church in a variety of capacities.
-They assist the elders of the church in diverse areas such as the Finance Team, Operations, Mercy Ministry, and Pastoral Care.
+They assist the elders of the church in diverse areas such as the Finance Team, Operations, Mercy Ministry, and Congregational Care.